 It is important to make sure that your product conforms to the SABS standard so make sure that you train with the right company, a company that train according to the SABS standards.
 The company must also offer continuous support for at least 6 months to a year.

-The company should provide you with a coffin and casket marketing manual and extras such as developing a free website for you so that your product is advertised properly.
+The company should provide you with a coffin and casket marketing manual and extras such a listing for you so that your product is advertised properly.
 You should be supplied with the knowledge on how to secure funeral business without being a Funeral Parlour, what burial societies are and how they operate.
 The training company should provide you with a certificate of completion and training should last for at least 4 days with ongoing support.

 It is possible to start this business by manufacturing your first few coffins and caskets for your double garage, in fact, I know of people who successfully started their business from their double garage.
 In this way one could make all the display coffins and caskets after hours and on weekends while still being employed.